'Meticulous planning, domestic knowledge & global expertise' - How CFG India CEO Damian Willoughby helped concoct Mumbai City FC's ISL success! | Goal.com

 However, the job at hand was not simple, even with the right people on board.
 Mumbai City were coming off a disappointing season and changes had to be made.
 Former FC Goa manager Sergio Lobera was available and Willoughby did not think twice before zooming in on him.
 17 new players were brought in, including players familiar with Lobera, backing the manager to the hilt.

-"We were very fortunate that we were able to hire and recruit and bring in at the club Sergio (Lobera).
-He again has extensive knowledge of Indian football and the player talent pool here so I think when you combine all those elements together, it gave a very good platform and basis to build.
-We had to invest a huge amount of time fundamentally in building the squad to be in a position to compete and clearly there was a significant turnover.
+"We were very fortunate that we were able to hire and recruit and bring in to the club Sergio (Lobera).
+He again has vast knowledge of Indian football and the player talent pool here so I think when you combine all those elements together, it gave a very good platform and basis to build.
+We had to invest a huge amount of time fundamentally in building the squad to be in a position to compete and clearly, there was a significant turnover on the football side

 "It required a herculean effort from a lot of people and what we have achieved in terms of stage one in winning the ISL Shield and qualify for the AFC Champions League.
 It wouldn't have been possible without the level of hard work, knowledge and expertise.
-The next challenge ahead of us to challenge and win the ISL trophy now," Willoughby went on to credit his entire team.
+The next challenge ahead of us to compete in the playoffs and win the ISL trophy now," Willoughby went on to credit his entire team.

 The perfect marriage with Lobera